-- Acting Internship in Medicine, Family Medicine, or Pediatrics (4 weeks)
+- Sub-Internship in Medicine, Family Medicine, Pediatrics, or Surgery (4 weeks – 4 credit hours)

 Students who wish to take external electives at other institutions must obtain the approval of their advisor and the Fourth-Year Coordinator or the Associate Dean for Student Affairs.
 As a general rule, students will be allowed to take a maximum of three external electives.

 Students must complete a minimum of 40 credit hours in the fourth year to be eligible for graduation.
 They also must remain enrolled in coursework up to the time of graduation regardless of the total credit hours accumulated.